skyflowapi/skyflow-python/README.md

 #### Detokenize

-For retrieving using tokens, use the detokenize(records: dict) method.
-The records parameter takes a dictionary that contains records to be fetched as shown below.
+In order to retrieve data from your vault using tokens that you have previously generated for that data, you can use the detokenize(records: dict) method.
+The records parameter takes a dictionary that contains the `records` key that takes an array of records to be fetched from the vault as shown below.

 ```python
 {